 “When the pandemic hit, the place where I was working ended up closing their doors for good,” Derrick said.
 “I was at a standstill, and I felt like I didn’t have any options.
 I didn’t have my high school diploma, and I knew that meant I wasn’t going to get a decent job anywhere.”

 So, for the first time since he attended high school, Derrick decided to take this opportunity to focus on advancing his education.
-Within 10 days of losing his job, he enrolled in the Heating, Ventilation & Air Conditioning (HVAC) program at Florida Career College (FCC) in Boynton Beach.
+Within 10 days of losing his job, he enrolled in the HVAC Program at Florida Career College (FCC) in Boynton Beach.

 The decision to enroll, Derrick said, felt like a giant leap of faith at that moment.
 But, he knew it was a leap he had to make … and it paid off.